 Our discussion group generally meets on a Tuesday lunchtime in Cambridge.
 All are welcome to this varied series of discussions led by diverse scholars and practitioners.
 You are encouraged to bring your lunch; tea and coffee are provided.

-Details of future meetings will be posted on this page and circulated.
+Details of meetings for 2018/19 will be posted on this page and circulated.
 Please contact us if you would like to join our mailing list.